borigil/borigil.github.io/README.md

-# borigil jekyll blog
+# borigil's blog
-AdQUA front-end developer
+* AdQUA front-end developer
-borigil's jekyll blog,
+* borigil's blog by jekyll.

 ## To do list:
 * javascript study